ZijianHe/koa-router/README.md

 Match URL patterns to callback functions or controller actions using `router.verb()`, where **verb** is one of the HTTP verbs such as `router.get()` or `router.post()`.

+Additionaly, `router.all()` can be used to match against all methods.

 ```javascript
 router
   .get('/', function (ctx, next) {